src-d/blog/content/post/difftree.md

 # Representing changes in Git trees

-Let A and B be two Git trees from consecurive commits.
+Let A and B be two Git trees from consecutive commits.
 If we compare one with the other there is going to be quite a few kind of changes we will have to deal with, let us see a minimal set (changes depicted in red):